Innocent Sorcerers: Development and pre-production

-After the failure of his previous film Lotna, Andrzej Wajda intended to make a film devoted to contemporary topics, which he personally defined years later as "one of the few politically neutral works he had made."
+After the failure of his previous film Lotna (1959), Andrzej Wajda intended to make a film devoted to contemporary topics, which he personally defined years later as "one of the few politically neutral works he had made."
 The idea to create Innocent Sorcerers was inspired by the rapid spread of jazz culture in Cold War-era Poland, especially motivated by the activities of the jazz bands led by Krzysztof Komeda.
-The screenplay for the film was written by a 50-year-old at that time writer Jerzy Andrzejewski and future international filmmaker Jerzy Skolimowski.
+The screenplay for the film was written by a 50-year-old at that time writer Jerzy Andrzejewski and future filmmaker Jerzy Skolimowski.
 Both of them were well acquainted with the life of young people fascinated by jazz.
 Andrzejewski's goal was to show the nascent phenomenon of "social egoism" among young people.
 He borrowed the title of the film from a line in Adam Mickiewicz's poetic drama Dziady, Part I: